DOCA DPA All-to-all Application Guide

 60=DEBUG,

 70=TRACE> -j, --json <path> Parse all command flags from an input json file Program Flags: -m, --msgsize <Message size> The message size - the size of the sendbuf and recvbuf (in bytes).
 Must be in multiplies of integer size.
-Default is size of one integer times the number of processes. -d, --devices <IB device names> IB devices names that supports DPA, separated by comma without spaces (max of two devices).
-If not provided then a random IB device will be chosen.Info
+Default is size of one integer times the number of processes. -pf_devs, --pf-devices <PF device name> PF devices names that supports DPA, separated by comma without spaces (max of two devices).
+If not provided then a random device will be chosen. -rdma_devs, --rdma-devices <RDMA device names> Device names that supports RDMA, separated by comma without spaces (max of two devices).
+If not provided then a random device will be chosen.Info

 This usage printout can be printed to the command line using the